What are wood-destroying insects?

-At Custom Pest Control, we customize our pest control programs to meet the unique needs of each of our customers.
+At Custom Pest Control, we customize our residential and commercial pest control programs to meet the unique needs of each of our customers.
 Let our family protect your family from North Alabama’s toughest pests!
 For more information about our wood-destroying insect control service, reach out to Custom Pest Control and speak with one of our friendly professionals today.

 How can I prevent wood-destroying insects in the future?